- Overview: What is Chronic Pain?

-The rising use of legal prescription opioids, primarily painkillers such as Oxycodone and Hydrocodone (Oxycontin and Vicodin), have taken patients from pain care to increased opioid addiction.
+The rising use of legally prescribed opioids, primarily painkillers such as Oxycodone and Hydrocodone (Oxycontin and Vicodin), have taken patients from pain care to increased opioid addiction.
 Deaths and other harmful health conditions from these prescription drugs and heroin have spiked, and pain treatment surveys suggest that hundreds of thousands of patients nationwide may be on potentially dangerous dosages.

-There’s no commonly accepted pain relief program to tell people with back pain how to manage the condition effectively.
-People with low back or other chronic pain can only be encouraged to seek relief through a variety of treatments that may include:
+There’s no commonly accepted pain relief program to tell people with pain how to manage their condition effectively.
+People with low back or other chronic pain might seek relief through a variety of treatments that may include:

 Contingency Management and Cognitive Behavioral Therapy (CBT) are behavioral pain management treatments designed to help modify the patient’s expectations and behaviors related to pain, to increase skills in coping with various life stressors, to help restore a degree of normalcy to brain function, and to ultimately improve overall health.
 Moreover, psychotherapy treatments such as cognitive-behavioral therapy (CBT) have shown relatively good results, especially when applied in concert with pharmacotherapies.